 David Sheratt talks about how PAL has given him a confidence boost and has been a great way to meet new people.

-David is currently a PhD Researcher in the Department of Computer Science.
+David is a recent doctoral student in the Department of Computer Science.
 Since beginning his doctoral studies David has attended Language PAL sessions for Mandarin Chinese.
 David’s desire to give other students the same benefits he experienced, motivated him to volunteer as a Language PAL leader for English.

 Peer Assisted Learning (PAL) is an academic support scheme where trained PAL Leaders who are native speakers of the language(s) taught at the Skills Centre (Foreign Languages), work to facilitate regular study groups of students.
 The sessions help develop intercultural awareness and language skills.